Abandoned & Little-Known Airfields:

 1930 "Aviation Map of the Philadelphia Metro District" (courtesy of Tom Beamer).

-A circa 1930-32 aerial view of the Keystone aircraft factory & seaplane base (courtesy of Tom Beamer).
+The earliest photo which has been located of the Keystone aircraft factory & seaplane base was a 9/11/30 aerial view looking west (courtesy of Tom Beamer).

-A closeup from the circa 1930-32 photo of what appears to be a Keystone-Loening Commuter seaplane
+A closeup from the 9/11/30 aerial view of what appears to be a Keystone-Loening Commuter seaplane & a biplane

 on the ramp in front of the hangar (courtesy of Tom Beamer).